Professional ServicesHigh Complexity

 Strategic Impact

-Client portal sophistication has become the primary differentiator in competitive professional services bids, with portal capabilities influencing 67% of enterprise client selection decisions.
+Client portal sophistication has become the primary differentiator in competitive professional services bids, with portal capabilities influencing most enterprise client selection decisions.

 Section 3